Denied Boarding Compensation

 |4+ hours||3500+ km and flight from EU to Non-EU airport||600€|

-In general, If you’re eligible, the airline may pay you immediate cash, or some vouchers, or can rebook on another flight as per your convenience.
+In general, If you’re eligible for compensation, the airline may pay you immediate cash, or some vouchers, or can rebook on another flight as per your convenience.

-If you accept travel voucher, airline miles or other sorts of compensation in exchange of your seat then you are no longer eligible to claim under EU 261 Rule.
+If you accept travel vouchers, airline miles, or other sorts of compensation in exchange of your seat then you are no longer eligible to claim under EU 261 Rule.

 There are some other situations like health issues, incomplete travel documents (Passport & Visa), extraordinary circumstances, or security threats, in such cases, your claim could not be valid.

 Voluntary Denied Boarding